Bachelor of Science in Business Administration (BSBA) Requirements

-Click here for a printable copy of the current BSBA checksheet of requirements.
+Click here for printable copies of the current BSBA checksheets of requirements.

 Students complete one or more writing courses, at least through GSW1120, one or more mathematics courses, including calculus with a grade of C or higher, and the University BG Perspective program.
 Through BG Perspective, students select a minimum of eight courses in natural sciences, social and behavioral sciences, humanities and arts, and cultural diversity in the United States.
 An international perspectives course is required as part of the social and behavioral sciences or the humanities and arts category.
 All business students also complete BA 1500, an overview of business.

 See the BGSU Undergraduate Catalog for a complete description of general requirements in the BSBA and University BG Perspective program.

 While some business schools have a "real world" business project as a part of their curriculum, what makes BGSU’s business program so unique is that students obtain a culminating experience of a series of three real world, active learning business experience lab courses (Bizx 1100, BizX 2200, and BizX 3300) that start when they are freshmen.
 These applied business experience courses focus on interaction and application of business knowledge….. hands-on learning, and then culminates into a senior level capstone.

 Foundations in functional areas of business are expanded in the business core, and attention is given to international business and integration of functional areas to solve problems and make decisions.
 The business core culminates in a capstone course, BizX 4000.
 Course descriptions and degree information are available in the BGSU Undergraduate Catalog.